*This post may contain affiliate links for which I earn commissions.*

 And save those emails your long-distance friends or relatives sent your way!
 Witty remarks, wacky stories or unbelievable happenings in those emails could contain paperless material for your next story!

 Oh yeah, these days, many people have their own blogs.
-If you have one, it’s a great idea to go back to some of your blog posts and extract out the good stories you want to put on your scrapbook pages.
+If you have one, it’s a great idea to go back to some of your blog posts and extract the good stories you want to put on your scrapbook pages.

 With these resources, you don’t have to start from scratch again.